 HOW DO YOU REHEAT SOBA NOODLES?

 You can simply reheat this dish on a stove with a little bit of sesame or peanut oil.
 Heat up a couple of tablespoons of oil and add in your leftovers, cooking on low heat.

 As suggested above, this dish can be served with chicken katsu.
 But if you are looking to serve this dish as a full meal, just add your favorite vegetables, seafood, and meats to make it heartier!

 - Make sure that you cook your noodles according to the package instructions to avoid overcooking them.

-- Equally important is to completely cool down the leftovers before putting it in airtight containers.
+- Equally important is to completely cool down the leftovers before putting them in airtight containers.

-- If adding vegetables ensure that you add the hard vegetable first before adding the softer once to achieve even cooking.
+- If adding vegetables ensure that you add the hard vegetable first before adding the softer one to achieve even cooking.

 - When reheating, just add to the pan for a few seconds to heat through, to avoid sogginess.

 - Add fresh seafood and meats to ensure the quality of the dish.